hhihn/HVCL/README.md

 - `HVCL_rl_*.py` contain the HVCL implementation of [SAC](https://arxiv.org/pdf/1812.05905.pdf)

 ## Implementation for Dense MoVE Layers
-Dense layers can be found in the file `DenseMoVE.py` under the python class `DenseMoVE`, which inherts from `keras.layers`.
+Dense layers can be found in the file `DenseMoVE.py` under the python class `DenseMoVE`, which inherits from `keras.layers`.
 Thus, it can be used as part of a model or in a feedforward chain.
 See the following example on how to instantiate a dense MoVE layer:
 ```
 import tensorflow_probability as tfp
 ds = tfp.distributions